NicholasSutanto/nicholassutanto.github.io/index.md

 * Course Project (Java I)
     * A program that allows the user to enter, delete and view groceries added to the “cart”.
-    * Team project with a group of three
+    * Team project with a group of three.
     * Java

 <img src="images/GroceryManagerApp.png?raw=true"/>